open-resources/dash_curriculum/_sources/part5/chapter14.md

 ])
 ```

-Next we need to create the individual apps.
-The first app will be `8.2.3` from Chapter 8.
-To make this app work with our multi-page example we need to add `dash.register_page(__name__)` and remove all references to `app` because it should only be declared in the main `app.py` file :
+Next we need to create the individual pages.
+The first page will be `8.2.3` from Chapter 8.
+To make this page work with our multi-page example we need to add `dash.register_page(__name__)` and remove all references to `app` because it should only be declared in the main `app.py` file :

 ```python
 import dash